wenhuili324/wenhuili.github.io/_posts/2025-03-25-Visiting Baltimore.md

 title:  "Visiting Baltimore"
 layout: post
 ---
-Visited my wife in Baltimore, MD, and stayed for two weeks.
+Visited Yiling in Baltimore, MD, and stayed for two weeks.
 Had a great time—there’s definitely more good Asian food compared to the Midwest, even though people often bring up safety concerns.
-While we were there, we received some exciting news: the University of Kansas extended an offer to my wife!
+While we were there, we received some exciting news: the University of Kansas extended an offer to Yiling!
 Truly a moment to celebrate!

 <!--more-->